 Here's the Thing

-Actor and host Alec Baldwin clearly likes to hear himself talk, and his tendency to interrupt people sometimes gets a bit annoying to my ears, but he's still a great interviewer, and his style gets people to open up in a way that few interviewers manage to do.
+I'll acknowledge that actor and host Alec Baldwin likes to hear himself talk, and his tendency to interrupt people sometimes gets a bit annoying to my ears, but he's still a great interviewer, and his style gets people to open up in a way that few interviewers manage to do.
 I especially enjoyed his conversations with Penn Jillette, Gay Talese, and Dick Cavett, but my absolute favorite was Billy Joel.

 How to Be a Girl